highlyspirited/mappics/README.md

 A C# WPF application creating an always on top overlay window, which shows the embedded gps position of an image that has been opened in irfan viewer.

-Has been designed to work with IrfanView image viewer http://www.irfanview.com/ Uses code from http://hintdesk.com/c-get-all-files-being-accessed-by-a-process-in-64-bits/ to get all open file handles of an IrfanView proces.
+Has been designed to work with IrfanView image viewer http://www.irfanview.com/

+Uses code from http://hintdesk.com/c-get-all-files-being-accessed-by-a-process-in-64-bits/ to get all open file handles of an IrfanView process.

 Uses exif-utils from https://code.google.com/p/exif-utils/ to read out the GPS data of images.

 Uses Static Maps API from gmaps to get map pictures https://developers.google.com/maps/documentation/staticmaps/.

 Created with Microsoft Visual Studio 2012 Ultimate.